8 September 2023

 What is LinkedIn?

 In other words, LinkedIn is a tool you can use to market yourself favourably and develop an attractive personal brand.
-Watch this webinar for more help with building your personal brand.

 LinkedIn’s features can be summarised in THREE ways: